-Rand has adopted a Code of Ethics which applies to Rand's chief executive officer, chief financial officer, and controller, and a Business Ethics Policy applicable to Rand's Directors, officers and employees.
+Rand has adopted a Code of Ethics which applies to Rand's chief executive officer, chief financial officer, and vice president of finance, and a Business Ethics Policy applicable to Rand's Directors, officers and employees.
 The Code of Ethics and the Business Ethics Policy are available in the Governance section of Rand's website at www.randcapital.com.
 They are also available in print to any shareholder who requests it.
-Rand will disclose any substantive amendments to, or waiver from provisions of, the Code of Ethics made with respect to the chief executive officer, chief financial officer or controller via its website.
+Rand will disclose any substantive amendments to, or waiver from provisions of, the Code of Ethics made with respect to the chief executive officer, chief financial officer or vice president of finance via its website.